AmitKumarDas/Decisions/blogs/oep/20190619-openebs-operator.md

   version:

   # config is optional; has detailed
-  # speciations of supported components
+  # specifications of supported components
   #
   # operator searches for a config with
   # same name as that of operator